Cohomology of multipoint connections on complex curves

-In \cite{BS}, it have been proven that the Gelfand-Fuks cohomology $H^*(Vect(M))$ of vector fields on a smooth compact manifold $M$ is isomorphic to the singular cohomology of the space of continuous cross sections of a certain fibre bundle over $M$.
+In \cite{BS} it was proven that the Gelfand-Fuks cohomology of vector fields on a smooth compact manifold is isomorphic to the singular cohomology of the space of continuous cross-sections of a certain fiber bundle over that manifold.
+Our motivation for introducing and computing a more refined cohomology for the non-commutative algebraic structures that arise from recursive families of complex functions is based on these earlier cohomological approaches, together with the observation, made precise below, that a large class of recursions appearing in the theory of vertex operator algebras (VOAs) is itself governed by a cohomology theory of exactly this Gelfand-Fuks/Bott-Segal type.

-The main aim of this paper is to introduce and compute the reduction cohomology of modular functions on complex curves \cite{FK, Bo, Gu, A}.
-Due to structure of modular forms \cite{FMS, BKT, Fo} and reduction relations \cite{Y, Zhu, MTZ, GT, TW} among them, one can form chain complexes of $n$-point modular forms that are fine enough to describe local geometry of complex curves.
-In contrast to more geometrical methods, e.g., of ordinary cosimplicial cohomology for Lie algebras \cite{Fei, Wag}, the reduction cohomology pays more attention to the analytical and modular structure of elements of chain complex spaces.
-Computational methods involving reduction formulas proved their effectiveness in conformal field theory, geometrical descriptions of intertwined modules for Lie algebras, and differential geometry of integrable models.

-In section \ref{chain} we give the definition of the reduction cohomology as well as lemma relating it to the cohomology of generalized connections on $M$.
-The main proposition explicitly expressing the reduction cohomology in terms of spaces of generalized elliptic functions on $M$ is proven.
-In Appendix \ref{examples} we provide examples of reduction formulas for various modular functions.
-Results of this paper are useful for cosimplisial cohomology theory of smooth manifolds, generalizations of the Bott-Segal theorem, and have their consequences in conformal field theory \cite{Fei, Wag}, deformation theory, non-commutative geometry, modular forms, and the theory of foliations.